openresty/opm/README.md

 You can also specify the following special dependency names:

 * `luajit`

+Requires the LuaJIT component in the package user's OpenResty installation (and also the package uploader's).
+When version number constraints are specified, the version number of the LuaJIT will also be checked.
 * `nginx`

+Requires the NGINX component in the package user's OpenResty installation (and also the package uploader's).
+When version number constraints are specified, the version number of the NGINX core will also be checked.
 * `openresty`

+This dependency only makes sense when there is an associated version number constraint specified.
+The version number of the package user's (and also uploader's) OpenResty installation must meet the version constraint here.
 * `ngx_http_lua`

+Requires the ngx_http_lua_module component in the package user's OpenResty installation (and also the package uploader's).
+When version number constraints are specified, the version of the installed ngx_http_lua_module will also be checked.

 Below is such an example: